Ohio Gov. DeWine announces new online warrant, background check system - NewsBreak

 This isn't the first time warrant policy has changed in the past few years.

-A 5 On Your Side Investigative documentary has led to changes in Cleveland Police policy.
+A documentary from WCPO affiliate News 5 Cleveland has led to changes in Cleveland Police policy.
 Back in 2019, News 5 aired the half-hour special "The System: A Call for Help."
-Within days, Cleveland Police Chief Calvin Williams announced an internal investigation about the domestic violence case that the team followed for a year.
+Within days, Cleveland Police Chief Calvin Williams announced an internal investigation of the domestic violence case that the team followed for a year.

 The investigators tracked down a serial domestic abuse suspect, but when they called the police, officers didn't show up for three and a half hours.
 When they did, there was no search warrant in hand and they walked away.